sailpoint-oss/sailpoint-cli/cmd/workflow/update.md

 ==Long==
 # Update

-Update a Workflow in IdentityNow
+Update a workflow in IdentityNow.

 Arguments can be a list of directories or files.
 If a directory is specified, all JSON files in the directory will be parsed and the workflows uploaded.